 As a result, pizza grew from a street food design for the poor working class to something greater than could ever be imagined.

 History of Pizza

 The creation of the Neapolitan pizza, specifically the Margherita variant, is closely linked to an interesting anecdote from the late 19th century involving Italian baker Raffaele Esposito and Queen Margherita of Savoy.

-As the story goes, in 1889, Queen Margherita, along with her husband, King Umberto I, was visiting Naples.
+As the story goes, in 1889, Queen Margherita and her husband, King Umberto I, were visiting Naples.
 To honor their visit, Esposito, considered the best pizzaiolo in Naples, was tasked with creating a pizza for the Queen.
-He decided to prepare a very special pizza that reflected the colors of the newly unified Italy’s flag—red, white, and green.
+He prepared a special pizza that reflected the colors of the newly unified Italy’s flag—red, white, and green.